 Define what family means to you

-Tips from PANDA’s Community Champions
+Tips from PANDA’s Community Volunteers

 “Don’t have guests unless you know for a fact they will self cater and help out.
 Consider getting takeaway to keep things super casual.”